logzio/documentation/docs/shipping/AWS/aws-lambda.md

 ## Traces

-Deploy this integration for automatic instrumentation of your Node.js or Go applications on AWS Lambda, enabling trace forwarding to your Logz.io account.
-It involves adding a specialized OpenTelemetry collector layer.
-Additionally, Node.js applications require an extra layer for auto-instrumentation.
-Environment variable configurations are necessary for both Node.js and Go integrations.
-This setup does not require modifications to your existing application code.
+Deploy this integration for automatic instrumentation of Node.js or Go applications on AWS Lambda, forwarding traces to Logz.io.
+This involves adding an OpenTelemetry collector layer and configuring environment variables for both Node.js and Go integrations without modifying your application code.

-For detailed instructions on implementing this integration for your specific application, please refer to the following documentation:

-- **Go Applications**: For deploying traces from Go applications on AWS Lambda using OpenTelemetry, visit [Traces from Go on AWS Lambda using OpenTelemetry](https://docs.logz.io/docs/shipping/AWS/Lambda-extension-go).

-- **Node.js Applications**: For deploying traces from Node.js applications on AWS Lambda using OpenTelemetry, visit [Traces from Node.js on AWS Lambda using OpenTelemetry](https://docs.logz.io/docs/shipping/aws/lambda-extension-node/).

-These guides offer step-by-step instructions tailored to your application's programming language, ensuring a seamless integration process.
+These guides offer step-by-step instructions tailored to your application's programming language, ensuring a seamless integration process:

+* Traces from **[Go Applications](https://docs.logz.io/docs/shipping/AWS/Lambda-extension-go)** using OpenTelemetry.
+* Traces from [Node.js Applications](https://docs.logz.io/docs/shipping/aws/lambda-extension-node/) using OpenTelemetry.